 Welcome to Task 34 Home Page

-Land-Based Wind Energy Systems
+Effects of Wind Energy

 Banner above.
 The Greater Prairie Chicken is one of the subjects of environmental studies preceding wind farm development in the United States.
 Credit: Lance McNew